Join the celebration by attending the Macy’s Thanksgiving Day Parade!

 [Photo Credit: Unsplash – Krisztina Papp]

 On the day to celebrate thanks and gratitude, New York City is a special place to be.
-All of us at New York Habitat want to help make finding a furnished rental an easier experience.
+All of us at New York Habitat want to help make finding a furnished rental a seamless experience.
 Whether it’s a short vacation or a long-term stay, we’ve got you covered.
-Send us a rental request and let one of our experienced agents help find you the perfect apartment for a festive Thanksgiving or holiday season in New York City.
+Send us a rental request and let one of our experienced agents help you find the perfect apartment for a festive Thanksgiving or holiday season in New York City.